Games: collaboration

 Soap Soup: Sodium

 An atmospheric exploration game created for the 2024 SOAP SOUP collaboration, a modding project where artists create abstract rooms using a fixed set of elements.
 My entry is a sensory experience that places the player in a sodium-lit parking lot on a midsummer night.
-I designed a soundscape of cicadas and a distant storm, and used sophisticated spherical projection mapping for the visuals, focusing on creating a realistic and immersive atmosphere of warm light and deep shadow.
+I designed a soundscape of cicadas and a distant storm, and used spherical projection mapping for the visuals, focusing on creating a realistic and immersive atmosphere of warm light and deep shadow.

 The People's Sky 2

-The fifth iteration of the People's Tree project series, developed as the centerpiece for the 2025 Madvent launcher.
+The fifth iteration of the People's Tree series—where players design items and place them in a shared digital space—developed as the centerpiece for the 2025 Madvent launcher.
 I was invited by the junior team—who had taken over the launcher technology and coordination—to contribute this game for continuity with the series.
-My contributions focused on technical refinement: redesigning and optimizing the input system for significantly improved panning and zooming controls, recoloring and reskinning the visual aesthetic, and optimizing data serialization and loading sequences.
-The project marks my transition from lead developer to technical consultant, supporting the next generation of Haunted PS1 organizers.
+My contributions focused on technical refinement: redesigning and optimizing the input system for better panning and zooming, recoloring and reskinning the visual aesthetic, and optimizing data serialization and loading sequences.
+The project marks my transition from lead developer to technical consultant as the junior team took over coordination.

 Experimental Games Workshop